-The overall aim of the training programme is to develop advanced knowledge, attitudes and reporting skills in dermatopathology.
-Training of biomedical scientists in dermatopathology must not detract from the training of histopathologists in these areas.
+The overall aim of the training programme is to develop advanced knowledge, attitudes and reporting skills in gastrointestinal tract pathology.
+Training of biomedical scientists in gastrointestinal tract pathology must not detract from the training of histopathologists in these areas.

-Training must be delivered in accordance with the IBMS/RCPath training curriculum described in Appendix A. Completion of training is evidenced by submission of a signed log of reported specimens and compilation of a portfolio after each stage of the qualification.
-The portfolio must contain evidence of regular assessments of competence in reporting appropriate dermatopathology specimens by a consultant pathologist supervisor.
+Training must be delivered in accordance with the IBMS/RCPath training curriculum described in Appendix A. Completion of training is evidenced by submission of a log of reported specimens and compilation of a portfolio after each stage of the qualification.
+The portfolio must contain evidence of regular assessments of competence in reporting appropriate gastrointestinal tract pathology specimens by a consultant pathologist supervisor.

-If the repertoire of the training laboratory is not comprehensive enough to allow exposure to the widest spectrum of dermatopathology it is considered good practice for biomedical scientists to visit other laboratories / centres to share expertise and to learn different techniques.
+If the repertoire of the training laboratory is not comprehensive enough to allow exposure to the widest spectrum of tract pathology it is considered good practice for biomedical scientists to visit other laboratories / centres to share expertise and to learn different techniques.
 This may require the delivery of training by individuals other than the named consultant pathologist supervisor, and who must also conduct appropriate assessments of competence as described below.
 These individuals must be appropriately qualified in order that they can make judgements on the competence of the candidate concerned.